kosteklvp/annotationsTest/README.md

-Example code for stackoverflow question: [https://stackoverflow.com/questions/69572718/how-to-get-annotations-of-junit-test-suite-class](https://stackoverflow.com/questions/69572718/how-to-get-annotations-of-junit-test-suite-class).
+Example code for stackoverflow question: [[SO] How to get annotations of JUnit test suite class?](https://stackoverflow.com/questions/69572718/how-to-get-annotations-of-junit-test-suite-class).